Exotic PeVatrons as sources of ultra-high-energy gamma rays: Black Holes, Vortices and Magnetic Flux Structures

 The vortex configuration leads to quantized magnetic flux through the Aharonov-Bohm effect

 where $n$ is the winding number and $q e$ is the particle charge.
 Such a flux formula is monopole-like, with magnetic charge $M=1/qe$.

-Thus key properties for our PeVatron mechanism are: \begin{itemize} \item They exist spinning BH-vortex solutions generating a magnetic flux. \item For $q \ll 1$ ($M\gg 1$), large magnetic fluxes are possible. \item Nielsen-Olesen vortices have discrete flux quantization.
+Thus key properties for our PeVatron mechanism are: \begin{itemize} \item They exist spinning BH-vortex solutions generating a magnetic flux. \item For $q \ll 1$ ($M\gg 1$), large magnetic fluxes are possible.
+In literature, dark matter candidates with a tiny fractional electric charge $q \ll 1$ have been proposed, known as millicharged dark matter.
+Here $q$ is dimensionless and defined with respect to an electric unity charge $e$. \item Nielsen-Olesen vortices have discrete flux quantization.
 More general solutions and more complicated models allow continuous flux spectra. \end{itemize}

 The emission power from a BH vortex scales as:

 where $\Omega$ is the angular velocity given by Eq.\ref{OM} and $\Phi$ is the magnetic flux in Eq.\ref{flu}.

 For an ultra-spinning BH with mass $M \sim 1-100 M_\odot$, the maximal angular velocity is